Robert Dallington

-Sir Robert Dallington (1561–1637) was an English courtier, travel writer and translator, and master of the London Charterhouse.
+Sir Robert Dallington (1561–1637) was an English courtier, travel writer and translator.
+In his final years, he was master of the London Charterhouse, a charitable foundation which ran a school and an almshouse.

 Life

 Dallington was born at Geddington, Northamptonshire.
 He entered Corpus Christi College, Cambridge, and was there from about 1575 to 1580; from his incorporation at Oxford as M.A. it is deduced that he held that degree from Cambridge, though this is unrecorded.
 Dallington then became a schoolmaster in Norfolk.
 The Puritan Norfolk family of Butts acted as patrons at this period of his life.

 In 1594, he contributed a gratulatory poem to Lewes Lewkenor's The Resolved Gentleman.
 After a few years, Dallington set out on a leisurely journey through France and Italy: a Grand Tour, and in fact the first of two, one in 1595 to 1597, followed by another in 1598 to 1600.
 On his return he became secretary to Francis Manners; they had been in Italy together on the second tour, and the party then may have included the young Inigo Jones.
 The first tour was with Roger Manners, 5th Earl of Rutland, elder brother of Francis.

 Dallington was from 1605 a gentleman of the privy chamber in ordinary to Henry Frederick, Prince of Wales (on the recommendation of the Earl of Rutland) and in receipt of a pension of £100.
 Anthony Wood says that he filled the same office in Prince Charles's household.
 In 1624, on Prince Charles's recommendation, Dallington was appointed master of Charterhouse in succession to Francis Beaumont.

+Dallington was perhaps not an obvious candidate for the post.
+As early as 1601 Dallington had been incorporated at St. John's College, Oxford; but though he was now forty years-old he was still only in deacon's orders, and at the same time the governors resolved that no future master should be elected under forty years of age, or who was not in holy orders of priesthood two years before his election, and having not more than one living, and that within thirty miles of London.

 He was knighted on 30 December 1624.

-As early as 1601 Dallington had been incorporated at St. John's College, Oxford; but though he was now Forty years-old he was still only in deacon's orders, and at the same time the governors resolved that no future master should be elected under forty years of age, or who was not in holy orders of priesthood two years before his election, and having not more than one living, and that within thirty miles of London.
 While master, Dallington improved the walks and gardens of Charterhouse, and introduced into the school the custom of versifying on passages of scriptures.
 In 1636 Dallington had grown so infirm that the governors appointed three persons to assist him in his duties of master.
 In the following year he died, seventy-six years old.

 Two years before his death Dallington had, at his own expense, built a schoolhouse in his native village, Geddington; he also gave the great bell of the parish church and provided for the poor.